Pentagon Considers Canceling Program That Recruits Immigrant Soldiers

 The plan under consideration is laid out in a memo from Pentagon officials to Defense Secretary James Mattis.
 In the memo, obtained by NPR, high-level personnel and intelligence officials cite security concerns and inadequate vetting of recruits under a program called Military Accessions Vital to the National Interest, or MAVNI.

-The memo also cites "the potential threat posed by individuals who may have a higher risk of connections to Foreign Intelligence Services," and refers to an "elevated" risk of an insider threat.
+The memo also cites "the potential threat posed by individuals who may have a higher risk of connections to Foreign Intelligence Services," and it refers to an "elevated" risk of an insider threat.

 The recruitment program began in 2009 to attract immigrants with medical or language skills, such as surgeons or Arabic speakers.
-It allows visa holders, asylees and refugees to bypass the green card process to become a U.S. citizen.
+It allows visa holders, asylees and refugees to bypass the green card process to become U.S. citizens.

 The founder of the MAVNI program, retired Lt.
 Col. Margaret Stock, said the security concerns are overblown.
 "If you were a bad guy who wanted to infiltrate the Army, you wouldn't risk the many levels of vetting required in this program," she said.